-The symptoms for this form of the condition usually begins slowly and is more common in adults over the age of 60.
+This form of the condition usually begins slowly and is more common in adults over the age of 60.
 One of the earliest signs is falling suddenly without losing consciousness.
 Other common symptoms of normal pressure hydrocephalus (NPH) include:

-If your doctor suspects hydrocephalus in your child, he or she will perform a physical exam to look for signs and symptoms.
-Your doctor will check for eyes that look sunken in, slow reflexes, bulging fontanelle, and a head circumference that is larger than normal.
+If you suspect that you or your child has hydrocephalus, your doctor will perform a physical exam to look for signs and symptoms.
+In children, doctors check for eyes that are sunken in, slow reflexes, a bulging fontanel, and a head circumference that is larger than normal for their age.

-Your doctor might also use an ultrasound to get a closer look at the brain.
-These use high-frequency sound waves to create images of the brain.
+Your doctor may also use an ultrasound to get a closer look at the brain.
+These tests use high-frequency sound waves to create images of the brain.
 This type of ultrasound can only be done in babies whose fontanel (soft spot) is still open.

 Magnetic resonance imaging (MRI) scans can be used to look for signs of excess CSF.
 MRIs use a magnetic field and radio waves to make a cross-sectional image of the brain.

 Hydrocephalus can be fatal if it’s left untreated.
 Treatment may not reverse brain damage that’s already occurred.
 The goal is to prevent further brain damage.
 This involves restoring the normal flow of CSF.
 Your doctor may explore either of the following surgical options:

 In most cases, a shunt is surgically inserted.
 The shunt is a drainage system made of a long tube with a valve.
 The valve helps CSF flow at a normal rate and in the right direction.
-One end of the tube is inserted in the brain, and the other end is typically inserted into the chest or abdomen.
-Excess fluid then drains from the brain and out the other end of the tube, where it is more easily absorbed.
-The shunt is typically needed permanently and has to be monitored regularly.
+Your doctor inserts one end of the tube in your brain and the other end into your chest or abdominal cavity.
+Excess fluid then drains from the brain and out the other end of the tube, where it can be more easily absorbed.
+A shunt implant is typically permanent and has to be monitored regularly.

 A procedure called a ventriculostomy can be performed as an alternative to having a shunt inserted.
-This involves making a hole at the bottom of a ventricle or in between them to allow CSF to leave the brain.
+This involves making a hole at the bottom of a ventricle or in between ventricles.
+This allows CSF to leave the brain.

-The outlook for someone suffering from hydrocephalus depends largely on the extent of their symptoms.
-Many children suffer lifelong brain damage.
-By working with several professionals including pediatricians, special education teachers, mental health providers, occupational therapists, developmental therapists, and pediatric neurologists they may be able to lessen the lifelong effects, learning to manage their disability.
+The outlook for someone with hydrocephalus depends largely on the extent of the symptoms.
+Many children experience lifelong brain damage.
+By working with professionals including pediatricians, special education teachers, mental health providers, occupational therapists, developmental therapists, and pediatric neurologists, children can learn to manage their disability and lessen the lifelong effects.

 Adults with severe symptoms of hydrocephalus might need to work with occupational therapists.
 Others may require long-term care.
 Some might need the care of medical specialists who focus on dementia.

 The long-term effects of this condition vary widely, depending on individual circumstances.
-Talk to your doctor for a more case-specific outlook is best obtained through your doctor.
+Talk to your doctor for a more case-specific outlook.

 You can’t prevent hydrocephalus, but you can lower your risk and your child’s risk for developing the condition.